PeteG-cmd/project-1/README.md

 The challenge here came from the fact that the game behaves slightly differently depending on which superfood is active, and must handle these together.
 For the 'Speed' superfood, the player interval speed is also removed from the game interval, and temporarily moved to its own slightly quicker interval speed.
 To handle these issues I created some global variables to keep track of certain elements, which could be controlled by any of the intervals of superfood functions.
 This ensured that things like the ghosts being released or returned to the pen if eaten were handled correctly regardless of which or how many superfood periods were active.

-An example of the code handling the 'Eat' superfood, and some of the function checks it makes is below:
+An example of the code handling the 'Eat' superfood, and some of the function checks it makes are below:

 	 function removeSuperFoodActivateChase(cellNum) {
 	// CHECK WHEN A SUPER FOOD IS EATEN